Petroleum: Composition

-Unconventional resources are much larger than conventional ones.
+Unconventional reserves are much larger than conventional ones.

 2,2,4-Trimethylpentane, a hydrocarbon with the octane number of 100.
 Black spheres are carbon and white spheres are hydrogen atoms.

 The alkanes from pentane (C_{5}H_{12}) to octane (C_{8}H_{18}) are refined into gasoline, the ones from nonane (C_{9}H_{20}) to hexadecane (C_{16}H_{34}) into diesel fuel, kerosene and jet fuel.
 Alkanes with more than 16 carbon atoms can be refined into fuel oil and lubricating oil.
 At the heavier end of the range, paraffin wax is an alkane with approximately 25 carbon atoms, while asphalt has 35 and up, although these are usually cracked in modern refineries into more valuable products.
-The lightest fraction, the so-called petroleum gases are subjected to diverse processing depending on cost.
+The lightest fraction, the so-called petroleum gases, are subjected to diverse processing depending on cost.
 These gases are either flared off, sold as liquefied petroleum gas, or used to power the refinery's own burners.
-During the winter, butane (C_{4}H_{10}), is blended into the gasoline pool at high rates, because its high vapour pressure assists with cold starts.
+During the winter, butane (C_{4}H_{10}) is blended into the gasoline pool at high rates because its high vapour pressure assists with cold starts.
 The aromatic hydrocarbons are unsaturated hydrocarbons that have one or more benzene rings.
 They tend to burn with a sooty flame, and many have a sweet aroma.
 Some are carcinogenic.